A new corn rootworm trait

 length Cry3Aa gene from

 Bacillus thuringiensis (Bt).
-The
+The modification

-northern and western corn rootworms.
-MIR604 controls
+western corn rootworms.
+MIR604 controls newly hatched

-they begin to feed on corn roots.
-The larvae are
+feed on corn roots.
+The larvae are eliminated as soon as

-eliminated as soon as they consume the unique Bt protein in
+they consume the unique Bt protein in the roots.

 More than 60 trials over